madatajs/madata/README.md

 **Here be dragons** Madata has not yet been officially released, we are trying a “soft launch” first.
 It is currently in pre-alpha and very much a work in progress.
+Its API may change.
+It may have bugs.
 Please try it out, and [open issues](https://github.com/madatajs/madata/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) as you find them!
+Pull requests are welcome too :)

 </div>